 In May 2017, six history students made a trip to Alsace, visiting towns, castles and old battlefields.
 Here is a glimpse of what they visited.

 The Somme is to Britain what Verdun is to France.
-One of the most remembered event of the Great, and one of most brutal and catastrophic battle in human history.
+One of the most remembered events of the Great War, and one of the most brutal and catastrophic battles in human history.